Candice-Leigh-King/our-whereabouts-website/_posts/Portugal/2022-09-01-how-to-spend-1-day-in-sintra.md

   social-alt:
   url: /https://ourwhereabouts.com/tips/renting-a-car
   social-share_image: /uploads/Portugal/IMG_8150.jpg
-title: How to spend 1 day in Sintra
+title: How To Spend 1 Day in Sintra
 author: Elizabeth
 blog-summary: A timed scheduled itinerary of our day in Sintra.
 cta: Read More →